marica05gabriel/pay-it-forward-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Notes

+- installed thirdweb using `npm install thirdweb` -> v5.0.3
+- npm i @thirdweb-dev/react @thirdweb-dev/sdk
+- npm i pino-pretty ? idk what/s this
+- Created a react context fo keeping third web clinet and chann (not sure if needed though
+- create a client component where wrapping the child with the context for third web client, chain and so on
+- Be careful at .env -> need to add NEXT_PUBLIC prefix to be exposed on client !!!
+- wrap the component with ThirdWebProvider as well after initializing the client
+- npm i react-query
+- import query client from `@tanstack/react-query` !!!
+See: `https://github.com/TanStack/query/issues/4933#issuecomment-1430925282`
+  Otherwize you'll get "Unhandled Runtime Error - Error: No QueryClient set, use QueryClientProvider to set one"